FinD-AzeD/hello-world/README.md

 # hello-world
-I learn how tu use github
+I learn how tu use github.

+I know git and how commit but not on github.